General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Related Work

 Recent research in the field of certified robustness incorporates plenty of verification protocols \cite{li2020sok}.
-There are two major approaches to certify classifiers against additive transformations: deterministic \cite{gowal2018effectiveness, wei2022certified} and probabilistic \cite{cohen2019certified, lecuyer2019certified, salman2019provably}.
+New approaches are often introduced during the competition on the verification of neural networks \cite{brix2023fourth}.
+There are two major approaches to certify classifiers against additive transformations: deterministic \cite{gowal2018effectiveness, wei2022certified} and probabilistic \cite{cohen2019certified, lecuyer2019certified}.
 The deterministic approach guarantees that the model is robust at some point $x$ if there is no point from the vicinity of $x$ such that it is classified differently from $x$.

-In contrast, probabilistic approaches are mainly based on randomized smoothing and utilize global \cite{gouk2021regularisation, tsuzuku2018lipschitz, anil2019sorting} or local \cite{wong2018provable, wong2018scaling, dvijotham2018dual} Lipschitz properties of the smoothed classifier.
+In contrast, probabilistic approaches are mainly based on randomized smoothing and utilize global \cite{gouk2021regularisation, tsuzuku2018lipschitz} or local \cite{wong2018provable} Lipschitz properties of the smoothed classifier.
 However, since a smoothed model can not be exactly evaluated, all the robustness guarantees hold with some probability depending on the finite sample estimation of the smoothed model \cite{cohen2019certified}.

-Among the deterministic methods, the ones using solver-based approaches verify the model's robustness entirely but are not scalable due to computation complexity and usually are restricted to simple architectures \cite{pulina2010abstraction,cheng2017maximum,katz2019marabou,tjeng2017evaluating}.
-In contrast, approaches that utilize linear relaxation do not provide the tightest possible robustness certificates but are model-agnostic and applicable for large datasets \cite{gowal2019scalable,zhang2018efficient,singh2019boosting,wong2018provable}.
-The other deterministic methods usually are based on particular properties of neural networks, such as Lipschitz continuity \cite{weng2018towards,lee2020lipschitz,levine2021improved,tsuzuku2018lipschitz} or curvature of the decision boundary \cite{singla2020second}.
-On the other hand, probabilistic approaches usually utilize an assumption about the smoothness of the model.
-The majority of them, although they produce the certificates that hold with some probability, are among the state-of-the-art methods to certify neural networks against additive transformations \cite{cohen2019certified,lecuyer2019certified,levine2020tight,mohapatra2020higher}.
+Randomized smoothing is also applied in different domains, for example, as a defense against text adversarial attacks \cite{zhang2023text}, and automatic speech recognition defense \cite{olivier2021sequential}.
+Solver-based deterministic approaches verify the model's robustness entirely but are not scalable due to computation complexity and usually are restricted to simple architectures \cite{katz2019marabou}.
+In contrast, linear relaxation approaches do not provide the tightest possible robustness certificates but are model-agnostic and applicable to large datasets \cite{wong2018provable}.
+The other deterministic methods are usually based on particular properties of neural networks, such as Lipschitz continuity \cite{levine2021improved,tsuzuku2018lipschitz} or curvature of the decision boundary \cite{singla2020second}.
+On the other hand, probabilistic approaches usually utilize an assumption about the smoothness of the model and provide presented state-of-the-art certification results against additive transformations \cite{cohen2019certified,lecuyer2019certified}.